kyma-project/telemetry-manager/docs/contributor/arch/012-leader-receiver-creator.md

 A draft implementation can be found here: github.com/skhalash/leaderreceivercreator.

+The new receiver can be deployed as part of either the metric agent or the metric gateway.
+However, it is preferable to run it within the metric gateway to avoid an additional network hop, as these metrics are not strictly node-affine.

 ## Consequences

 The new leader_receiver_creator can be maintained as an internal project and later contributed to the community.